Intermittent fasting: all you need to know

 How intermittent fasting works, what benefits it has for health and what you must bear in mind before you follow it

+Intermittent fasting.
 For some people, the advice to “cut back on food” appears impossible.
-Still, new research comes to support those already claiming that intentional abstention from food for some hours every day or some days a week can contribute to weight loss, changes in body composition, to health improvement, even to the prevention or remission of important illnesses, starting with cancer.
+Still, new research comes to support those already claiming that intentional abstention from food for some hours every day or some days a week can help you.
+It can contribute to weight loss, changes in body composition, to health improvement, even to the prevention or remission of important illnesses, starting with cancer.

-Intermittent fasting (IF), also known as 16:8 or 5:2 is one of the most popular tendencies globally, as its timetable and not its content appears to constitute an important “weapon” for the human body, causing metabolic changes.
-It is a nutritional pattern which includes time “windows” where the body receives no food and “windows” where it consumes normal meals.
+Intermittent fasting (IF), also known as 16:8 or 5:2 is one of the most popular tendencies globally.
+Its timetable and not its content appears to constitute an important “weapon” for the human body, causing metabolic changes.
+It is a nutritional pattern which includes time “windows”.
+During those the body receives no food and “windows” where it consumes normal meals.
 That is why it is not considered a “diet”, but more a nutrition method.

 Intermittent fasting types